Normandy in Summer: Omaha Beach at Dawn, Mont Saint-Michel at High Tide, and the Cider Route Between

 - Price: €12

-The Landing: Utah Beach was the westernmost landing beach, assigned to the US 4th Infantry Division.
-Casualties were lighter than expected (197 killed) due to landing craft drifting south to less defended areas.
+The westernmost landing beach, assigned to the US 4th Infantry Division.
+Casualties were lighter than expected—197 killed—because landing craft drifted south to less defended areas.
+The museum has a B-26 Marauder bomber, Higgins landing craft, and personal artifacts.

 Arromanches 360° Circular Cinema